Actions

-HENRICO COUNTY, Va. — Central Virginians took part in the fifth annual PurpleStride walk in Dorey Park in Henrico County on Saturday to battle the "world’s toughest cancer," according to organizers.
+HENRICO COUNTY, Va. — Central Virginians took part in the fifth annual PurpleStride walk at Dorey Park in Henrico County on Saturday to raise funds and awareness for pancreatic cancer.

-CBS 6 This Morning anchor Reba Hollingsworth once again served as emcee.
+CBS 6 This Morning anchor Reba Hollingsworth once again served as the event's emcee.

 "My first picture is with the SURVIVORS.
 They are literally beating the odds.
-GOD bless them," she wrote on social media.
+GOD bless them," Hollingsworth wrote on social media.

 Click here to learn more or to make a donation.